zumbov2/swissparl/README.md

 ```

 ## Extra features

-### `ggswissparl`
+### `ggswissparl` (Odata)
-The function `ggswissparl` uses the in-built data frame `seating_plan` (based on the the [schematic representation of the National Council Hall](https://www.parlament.ch/en/organe/national-council/groups-chamber-nc)) to visualize the results of ballots in the National Council.
-Since only the current seating arrangement can be retrieved from the API, only the most recent voting results can be displayed correctly.
+The function `ggswissparl` uses the in-built data frame `seating_plan`
+(based on the the [schematic representation of the National Council Hall](https://www.parlament.ch/en/organe/national-council/groups-chamber-nc))
+to visualize the results of ballots in the National Council.
+Since only the current seating arrangement can be retrieved from the API,
+only the most recent voting results can be displayed correctly.

 ``` r
 swissparl::get_data("Voting", Language = "DE", IdVote = 23458) %>%